MOFHDevs/mofh-material-template/README.md

 ## How to install?
-Download and upload all the files on your web hosting and modify the files as you want but don't remove credits.
+Download and upload all the files on your web hosting.
+Then all you need to edit id <b>Config.php</b> file.
-You don't need to do anything else, all scripts should be working.
-If something is not working submit an issue or make a PR fixing it.
+### title
+In `title` you just need to replace `MOFH-Material-Template` with your company name.
+### logo
+In `logo` just replace `/images/logo.png` with URL of your Company's logo.
+### protocol
+In `protocol` all you need to do is to change protocal of of site that is `http` or `https`.
+If you are using SSL let it be default otherwise change to `http`
+### domain
+You need nothing to do with this it will automatically detect URL of your site.

 ## Copyright and Credits